jappeace/cut-the-crap/Readme.md

 It also appears like jumpcutter is unmaintained.

+# Features

+## Track based silence detection
+It is possible to specify one audio output as speech track.
+This will be used to for silence detection only.
+The result is very precize silence detection.

+## Seperate music track
+Another track would be background and won't be modified at all.
+In the end it just get's cut of how far it is.

+This way we get good music and interesting stream.
+Another idea is to remix an entirely different source of music into the video, so we can play copyrighted music on stream and youtube friendly music on youtube.

 # Design
 This project is mostly a wrapper around ffmpeg.
 We use haskell for shell programing.